 April 30, 2015: Coalition for Access and Opportunity letter to the Centers for Medicare and Medicaid Services (CMS) supporting the extension of authority for “Strategy 3”

 March 24, 2015: Letter sent to members of the Senate opposing anti-immigration budget amendments designed to eliminate immigrant eligibility for the EITC and the refundable CTC

 August 20, 2014: Coalition for Access and Opportunity letter to the Office of Management and Budget, the U.S. Department of Agriculture, and the U.S. Department of Health and Human Services urging them to extend 90/10 funding and the A-87 exception

-Single Stop periodically releases reports, policy briefs, and other research in collaboration with other organizations that serves to elevate the debate on benefits access issues and multi-benefit coordination.
+Single Stop periodically releases reports, policy briefs, and research in collaboration with other organizations to elevate the debate on benefits access issues and multi-benefit coordination.

 Too Distressed to Learn?
 Mental Health Among Community College Students (Daniel Eisenberg, Sara Goldrick-Rab, Sarah Ketchen Lipson, Katherine Broton, March 2016, released by Single Stop, the Wisconsin HOPE Lab, the Healthy Minds Network, and the Association of Community College Trustees (ACCT))

 This paper discusses survey results that show that community college students are experiencing significant mental health challenges and that greater access to mental health services is needed.